-Community consultations were undertaken in villages (Bahinga and Pahridih) adjoining to the TL alignments to understand the perceptions of the local people with respect to the proposed project, problems faced by local people due to any existing transmission line (if any), livelihood pattern of the villagers etc. During community consultations following observations were recorded:
+Community consultations were undertaken in villages (Ukhrid, Simatoli, Kuchu, Jidu, Khirabari, Gujrung Jamra) adjoining to the TL alignments to understand the perceptions of the local people with respect to the proposed project, problems faced by local people due to any existing transmission line (if any), livelihood pattern of the villagers etc. During community consultations following observations were recorded:

-- Damages to crop in case stringing of transmission line during harvesting period; - Expectation of employment opportunity arising from the project; and - Compensation for trees, incase felled for the project
+- Diminution of land value in the width of RoW; - Damages to crop in case stringing of transmission line during harvesting period; and - Expectation of employment opportunity arising from the project; and - Electromagnetic induction below tower footings for which land owner are unable to cultivate;

-The potential and associated impacts of the proposed transmission line projects have been identified and evaluated using standard procedures.
+The potential and associated impacts of the proposed TL alignment projects have been identified and evaluated using standard procedures.
 Source references including past project experience, professional judgment and knowledge of both the project activities as well as environmental and social setting of the site and surroundings were used in the assessment.

-The uptake of land for transmission line corridor, in sections which will pass through privately owned land, may lead to an adverse impact on the value of land parcels falling in the RoW in two ways: one, for parcels in which the towers are to be located, there is a physical obstruction to use of land falling under the tower footprint.
+The uptake of land for TL alignment corridor, in sections which will pass through privately owned land, may lead to an adverse impact on the value of land parcels falling in the RoW in two ways: one, for parcels in which the towers are to be located, there is a physical obstruction to use of land falling under the tower footprint.
 The land owner is unable to use the land under the tower for alternative uses, other than agriculture, potentially leading to a reduction of land value, often for the entire parcel.
 Two, because of restrictions imposed with regard to undertaking any structural construction(s) above a stipulated safe height (depending on the height of the conductor), as per provisions of the Electricity Act 2003, for all land parcels falling within the RoW, the land value also diminishes.
 It must be noted however, that as per existing practice, only the rights to the use of land for the tower footprint is obtained from the land owners (typically by invoking the provisions of the Indian Telegraph Act, 1885) on whose lands the towers are to be constructed - no land purchase or acquisition leading to a transfer of ownership is involved in the process.
-At present, there has been no empirically estimated value or evidence as to the % reduction in land value for parcels falling within the RoW of transmission lines.
+At present, there has been no empirically estimated value or evidence as to the % reduction in land value for parcels falling within the RoW of TL alignments.

 For stretches of the corridor which would pass through agricultural land, there is expected to be a loss of crops and consequent economic losses to farmers if the construction phase is timed to a pre-harvest time.
 Other than that, because of the limited use of heavy vehicles and equipment during construction, it is unlikely that there would be any long-term impact related to compaction of soil or loss of fertility in top soil.
-Efforts would be made to ensure that the transmission lines do not pass over any habitat or village dwellings.
+Efforts would be made to ensure that the TL alignments do not pass over any habitat or village dwellings.